 The church is nestled in the quiet Laerdal Valley and is surrounded by a centuries-old graveyard meant for contemplating the nature of life and death.
 Nearby sits a Medieval bell tower and a 19th-century church that hosts services today.
 (The original Medieval church acts as a museum and is used only on special occasions.)

 Ruthie, Matthew, and I spent about an hour photographing every architectural detail from every conceivable vantage point (see the gallery below) before sitting down along the church’s benched walls to soak in the ambience.
 The smell of the tarred wood, the creaks and groans of the ancient structure as it objected to the wind, and the dust motes dancing in the dim light filtering through portholes above made it easy to imagine ourselves in Medieval Borgund.

-By the way, the term means that unrelated cultures living far apart, but in places with similar environments and resources, often come up with the same design solutions for common problems — in this case, how to build a religious space that makes the eye and the mind sweep upwards to the heavens and soar beyond the limitations of an earthly existence.
+By the way, the term “convergent evolution” means that unrelated cultures living far apart, but in places with similar environments and resources, often come up with the same design solutions for common problems — in this case, how to build a religious space that makes the eye and the mind sweep upwards to the heavens and soar beyond the limitations of an earthly existence.
 And that’s your anthropological lesson for the day.
 Stay tuned for stories about our glacier hike ….

 There are a handful of stave churches in the midwest, including one that was sent from Norway to the Columbian Exhibition.
 It’s in southern WI now, but I read somewhere that Norway wants it back.
 Have you heard anything about it?
 I’ll look for the article.

 Here’s an article on the stave church in southern WI- and Norway didn’t ask for it back, it was offered: